-- 1. At the rectifier shelf, open the fuse panel door.
-Switch the battery breaker to OFF. - 2.
-Remove the battery compartment door.
-See Operating Cabinet Doors (on page 59) for instructions. - 3.
-If an optional seismic protection kit is present, remove the front bracket from around the batteries. - 4.
-Remove the old batteries: - a.
+- Step 1: At the rectifier shelf, open the fuse panel door (optional Eltek rectifier) or DC distribution panel.
+Switch the battery breaker to OFF. - Step 2: Remove the battery compartment door.
+See Operating Cabinet Doors for instructions. - Step 3: If an optional seismic protection kit is present, remove the front bracket from around the batteries. - Step 4: Remove the old batteries: - a.
 Disconnect the #10 AWG battery power cables from the power supply leads. - b.
 Remove the red and black power cables from the battery string. - c.
 Remove the jumper straps from between the batteries. - d.
-Remove the batteries from the battery compartment. - 5.
-Install the new batteries into the battery compartment.
-See Installing Batteries (on page 93) for instructions. - 6.
-Replace the battery compartment door and switch the battery breaker to ON.
+Remove the batteries from the battery compartment. - Step 5: Install the new batteries into the battery compartment.
+See Installing Batteries for instructions. - Step 6: Replace the battery compartment door and switch the battery breaker to ON.